 The quality of the code source obviously matters but also simple practices integrated in advance can prevent intrusions.

-Unfortunately, the more security is applied to online services, the more constraints are added to the users and the more complexities are added to the developers’ level.
+The more security is applied to online services, the more constraints are added to the users and the more complexities are added to the developers’ level.
 Not everyone would like to spend too much time for routine tasks…

 Single-factor Authentication (user and password) still prevails, but despite strong passwords that comply with adequate security criteria, the latter can still be intercepted by mischief or inadvertency.
 With SFA, a person matches one credential to verify himself or herself online.